Microreact

 Locations can be encoded via either geographic coordinates (latitude and longitude) or ISO 3166 codes.

 By default, Microreact expects columns for latitude and longitude (in positive and negative numbers).
-As an alternative to coordinates, a single column for ISO 3166 codes can be provided.
+As an alternative to coordinates, a single column for codes can be provided.

 Latitude and Longitude